 Whether we’re dealing with trade books that are mostly narrative text, or coffee table books where images will predominate, book pages have common elements that you’ll need to understand as the book designer.

 - Trim size—How much room you’ll have to use for your book design will depend on the trim size of the book.
-Obviously, if you want big, beautiful pictures, you’re going to need a large trim size.
+Obviously, books with big, beautiful images look better with bigger book sizes.
 Workbooks might demand to be letter-size (8.5” x 11”) to make them easier to write in.
 Gift or impulse books are often small, creating a more intimate feeling for the reader, but they also demand efficient space handling since the pages can get very small.

 - Type area—In trade books, the tall column that the text forms on the page.
 This is the basic “live” area in your design, and you’ll want to also keep illustrations, photographs, or other non-text elements within the live area unless you specifically want them to bleed off the edge of the page.